YosysHQ-GmbH/blog_yosyshq/README.md

 Now open the localhost URL that `hugo server` printed to the console in your browser.

-Whenever you safe a change to a file, the perview in your browser is updated in real time.
+Whenever you safe a change to a file, the preview in your browser is updated in real time.

 Instructions for building static files